wenleix/StructTorch/README.md

 # Axolotls

-Axolotls implements [Arrow Memory Layout](https://arrow.apache.org/docs/format/Columnar.html#physical-memory-layout) on top of PyTorch, with lightweight DataFrame-flavored API.
-Such structures are often useful to perform pre-processing after data is in Tensor format.
+Axolotls is still under early development.
+It is a Python package for data preprocessing in PyTorch models.
+It provides two high-level features:
+* Lightweight DataFrame (like Pandas) with [Arrow Memory Layout](https://arrow.apache.org/docs/format/Columnar.html#physical-memory-layout) implemented on top of PyTorch Tensors.
+* Support variable-width and nested data types such as string, list, map.

+Usually, Axolotls is used to author data preprocessing module for PyTorch models that provides maximum flexibility and speed.

 ## Installation